A small, but select, group of National Twelves gathered at Tynemouth

 winning from Philip David & Copsey with Day & Richards third.

-appreciation of the safety boat service, Red Seal.
+appreciation of safety boat service, Red Seal.

-repeat with the same finishing order again.
+repeat with same finishing order again.

 Overall results